St Kilda is home to a colony of over 1,400 Little Penguins and attracts many visitors each year.

 Penguin Guide duties include:

-- Minimising the impact of visitors on the colony through education about the use of camera flashes and white light torches, keeping off the rocks and keeping distance from the penguins
+- Minimising the impact of visitors on the colony through education about the use of camera flashes and white light torches, keeping off the rocks and keeping a distance from the penguins

 - Removal of litter from the penguin viewing area

 More details about Penguin Guiding are given in our Penguin Guide Handbook.